QingWei-Li/vue-trend/README.md

 |----------|----------|-------------|
 | [String] | ✕        | `undefined` |

-React Trend supports vertical gradients.
+Vue Trend supports vertical gradients.
 It accepts an array of 2+ colour values, and will fade evenly between them from the bottom up.

 Colour can be specified as any SVG-supported format (named, rgb, hex, etc).